 If you’re one of the many men noticing hair loss, the good news is that there are some scientifically backed, FDA-approved treatments available.
-The treatments do not offer any magical fixes, but if your hair loss is due to male pattern baldness, they can help you stop hair loss, preserving the hair you still have and even regrowing hair you thought was gone for good, as long as the follicles haven’t died.
+The treatments do not offer any magical fixes, but if your hair loss is due to male pattern baldness, they can help you stop hair loss, preserve the hair you still have and even regrow hair you thought was gone for good.

-Keeps is a subscription-based alternative for hair loss treatment and prevention.
-They offer a narrow catalogue and buy generic medication directly from a domestic lab, and this allows them to offer significantly cheaper treatments.
+Keeps is a subscription-based telehealth solution that’s focused on hair loss treatment and prevention.
+They offer a narrow catalogue of the only two FDA-approved medications for hair loss.
+They buy generic medication directly from a domestic lab, which allows them to offer significantly cheaper treatments.
 They’re not out to replace your family doctor, just to provide you with a stress-free, affordable and discreet way to protect the hair on your head.

 So is Keeps right for you?
 We’ve tested their service and products, so read on to find out!